-4) Confirm by tapping on Delete App.
+4) Confirm by tapping Delete App.

 As an unwritten rule, you should delete apps not used in the past six months, plus those Never Used.
 And if you’re short on storage space, remove the largest apps first.

-Another option: offloading apps
+Another option: Offload apps

 Apple also allows you to offload apps you have not used recently to save storage space.
 When enabled, this feature will offload apps after a period of no use but holds to your documents and data within these apps.
-You can redownload an offloaded app by tapping it’s grayed-out icon on the home screen.
+You can redownload an offloaded app by tapping its grayed-out icon on the Home Screen.

 You can always reinstall apps.
 To do so:

-1) Go into the App Store app and tap on your photo representing your account, then tap Purchased.
+1) Go into the App Store app and tap your photo representing your account, then tap Purchased.